 Multi-Company Customer & Vendor Payments in Microsoft Dynamics AX: Part II Using Intercompany Accounting

 As we discussed in previous blog Multi-Company Customer and Vendor Payments Part 1, there are two main tools available in Microsoft Dynamics AX to handle vendor payments and customer receipts across multiple companies – using Intercompany Accounting and using Centralized Payments.
-We will discuss Centralized Payments in upcoming blog Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments.
+We will discuss Centralized Payments in an additional blog, Multi-Company Customer and Vendor Payments – Part 3 Centralized Payments.

 The previous blog detailed the scenario, AP Payment Journal and resulting journal entries from both methods of doing multi-company vendor payments.
 This blog will go through the Intercompany Accounting set up in Microsoft Dynamics AX.
 (The screenshots in this blog post are from the New Microsoft Dynamics AX but the functionality is the same in Dynamics AX 2012.
 There are a few differences in the setup which I will note below.)
 Although these blogs primarily discuss multi-company vendor payments, the same functionality and setup apply for performing multi-company customer receipts.

 Using Intercompany Accounting to handle vendor payments for multiple legal entities or companies in Microsoft Dynamics AX requires very little setup but involves many more keystrokes during payment creation, so it is used when multi-company payments are fairly rare.